 Do You Need to Add Another Driver to Your Insurance?

 Having your own car insurance may not be enough if you’re sharing your car with someone you live with.
-Your insurance provider may decline to pay for damages if, for example, your vehicle is involved in an accident while your uninsured teenage child is driving it.
-As such, it makes sense to add your spouse, senior parents and any other person in your household who regularly drives your car to your insurance policy.
+Your insurance provider may decline to pay for damages if, for example, your vehicle is involved in an accident with an uninsured driver behind the wheel.
+In the event of a car accident where the driver has no insurance, the driver will have to pay for repairs and medical expenses out of pocket.

 When Should You Add Someone to Your Insurance Policy?